 Fun!
 The passion guides feel for their craft is contagious.
 The guides take care of all the unknowns, where do I go?
 What gear do I need?
 How do I use this gear?
 And all of the What if’s?

 I admit, I usually am not a fan of guided tours.
-I am shy, want to go at a quick pace and do not reallly enjoy larger groups.
+I am shy, want to go at a quick pace and do not really enjoy larger groups.
 But that is the best aspect of All Ways Adventure.
 They truly tailor make the tour for your individual group to fit all your adventure quirks.
 When experiencing a potentially dangerous new sport, going with a seasoned guide is your best bet.

 What are some of your favorite spots to canyoneer?

 I am a big fan of Southern Utah in general.
 I like the fact that there is so much variety in short drives.
 If I had to pick just one region, Zion area, I am a sucker for the scale here.
-Big beautiful canyons with large rappells is the name of the game here.
+Big beautiful canyons with large rappels is the name of the game here.
 The routes feel like adventure hikes that require a rope.
 It’s just plain fun!

-Our canyoneering tour was through gorgeous, pink stripped slots in Southern Utah right outside of Zion National Park.
+Our canyoneering tour was through gorgeous, pink striped slots in Southern Utah right outside of Zion National Park.
 Southern Utah is world renowned for its deep canyons and colorful rock walls.
 Other places that are known for canyoneering in the USA are the Grand Canyon in Arizona, Antelope Valley also in Arizona, Watkins Glen State Park in New York, and Waimea Canyon in Hawaii.

 What do you absolutely love about canyoneering?

 There are just so many things to love!
 The scenery!
 The solitude!
 The way the canyons seem to have a way to bring out a childlike wonder in even the most “adult” people.
 The people you meet.
-Canyoneering people are so interesting, all with their own stories of wild adventures and smiling faces.
+Canyoneering are so interesting, all with their own stories of wild adventures and smiling faces.

 Canyoneering is a unique and thrilling way to test your bravery yet approachable for absolutely everyone.
 There is nothing quite like descending into thin passages, walking on smooth walls, deep into an isolated wilderness.
 Pro tip: hire a private, locally owned, small business such as All Ways Adventure and you and your family will have a life long memory to cherish.